GeneralXS/Coloor_Detector/README.md

 git clone https://github.com/GeneralXS/Coloor_Detector.git

 ## Usage
-x7.py -i -D chart
+x7.py -i -D chart \n
 where:
-i / image is the path to the image
+i / image is the path to the image \n
 D is display type with choices including 'chart' & 'bar'

 ## Note:
- only chart Display works for initial release
+ only chart works as display for initial release